lauringlab/COVID19SequenceCompile/README.md

 Folder structure lives within the MED-LauringLab DropBox folder.

+* INFLUENZA_A
+* SARSCOV2
+  * 2_PlateMaps: Original plate map files are first placed here by laboratory team
+  * 3_ProcessedGenomes: Original sequence files are placed here, organized by plate.
+    * Within each plate folder = .all.consensus.final.fasta (fasta file of sequences with >90% completeness), all.consensus.renamed.full.fasta (fasta file of all sequences)
-* SequenceSampleMetadata
+  * 4_SequenceSampleMetadata
       * FinalSummary: Contains the final compiled data full_compiled_data.csv
           * ReportNotifications: Contains out_of_range_alert.csv
           * secret: Contains a duplicate final file (full_compiled_data.csv) for comparison in case of changes made manually to the compiled file
           * CDC_IVY_UPLOADS: Contains the files created in order to upload to the CDC IVY RedCap database
-    * Manifests
+      * Manifests: contains all manifest files, organized by received source
           * CBR: Contains manifest files from the University of Michigan Campus BioRepository
           * CDCIVY: Contains manifest files from the CDC IVY project
               * Full_IVY_Set: Contains IVY_sample_full_manifest_list.csv, the compiled CDC IVY manifest lists with all variables sent (a subset of these are kept for the final compiled sequence list)
               * Keys: Contains CDC_SiteCodebook.csv, the list of CDC IVY sites, their locations, and their coded name
           * CSTP: Contains manifest files from the COVID-19 Sampling & Tracking Program (ultimately from LynxDx)
           * EDIDNOW: Contains manifest files from the ED IDnow testing program at Michigan Medicine
           * Martin: Contains manifest files from the Martin Lab at the School of Public Health
           * ManifestsComplete: Contains the manifest_output_report_YYYYMMDD.xlsx reports, as well as the compiled manifest list sample_full_manifest_list.csv
       * PlateMaps: Contains all plate map files as YYYYMMDD_Illumina_Plate_##.xlsx or YYYYMMDD_Nanopore_Run_##.xlsx
           * PlateMapsComplete: Contains the compiled plate map list sample_full_plate_list.csv
       * PreviousLists: Contains the original processed sample list ProcessedSampleCumulativeList_20210326.csv maintained by Andrew Valesano prior to code implementation
       * SequenceOutcomes
           * gisaid: Contains the GISAID metadata file metadata_YYYY-MM-DD_MM-DD.tsv; also contains the GISAID upload template file (GISAID_UPLOAD_TEMPLATE.xls)
           * nextclade: Contains the NextClade output files as either YYYYMMDD_Plate_##\_##\_nextclade.tsv or YYYYMMDD\_Nanopore\_Run_##_nextclade.tsv
           * pangolin: Contains the Pangolin output files as either YYYYMMDD_Plate_##\_##\_pangolin.csv or YYYYMMDD\_Nanopore\_Run_##_pangolin.csv
           * SequenceOutcomeComplete: Contains the sequence outcome final compiled files of sample_full_gisaid_list.csv, sample_full_nextclade_list.csv, and sample_full_pangolin_list.csv
+    * 5_GISAID_Uploads: contains each plate's necessary files to submit for GISAID submission

 <b>R Libraries:</b>